varun325/customerdashboard/readme.md

 > Port: 5432

 - API Server Configuration
-> The API server is configured to run on port 8000.
+> The API server is configured to run on port 3000.

 ## React Web Application
 The React web application provides a dashboard to manage customer data.
 It offers features such as sorting, pagination, and searching.

-> Additional Notes
-Ensure that ports 5432, 8000, and 3000 are not occupied by other services on your system.
+> Ensure that ports 5432, 8080, and 3000 are not occupied by other services on your system.